 Post photo session, we had one more round of yummy breakfast at the inn, packed our bags and said our goodbyes to humans, kitties, hens and goats and drove off to Morse Farm.
 Morse Farm is a fun little place with tons of maple syrup loaded products and the world famous maple creemee, Vermont speak for soft serve infused with maple syrup.
 Fun fact: this awesome creemee is listed in the top 75 quintessential American eats.
 After gobbling down the creemee, which was a slice of instant melt heaven, and touring the gift shop, we were off to our next destination, i.e. Vermont’s poster child of an idyllic village, Woodstock.
 True to the recommendation, Woodstock indeed turned out to be a charming little hamlet with some cute boutiques and cafes to nosh.
 We had sandwiches and local cider at Mon Vert cafe, which had a beautiful patio to sit and enjoy lunch.

-A) I caught sight of some much waited Vermont fall foliage with three fantastic horses grazing in an empty field nearby.
+We ended our three day visit to Vermont by flying out from Burlington.
+On our drive back, I caught sight of some much waited Vermont fall foliage with three fantastic horses grazing in an empty field nearby.
 I waded through itchy tall grass to get to those majestic beasts and boy, they were super curious of this pint sized human and came right up to the edge of their enclosure.
 I went shutter crazy and clicked the regal chestnut brown, white and jet black stallions like crazy!
-B) We spotted a two-humped camel aka a Bactrian Camel smack-gob in the middle of the field grazing casually with a bunch of sheep around.
+We spotted a two-humped camel aka a Bactrian Camel smack-gob in the middle of the field grazing casually with a bunch of sheep around.
 Don’t believe me? here’s the proof!

 We checked in for the night at Smart Suites again and then left for dinner to downtown Burlington, i.e. to the market square, a bustling and fun place to hang out.
 The square has the city hall located on one end and lots of good eateries.
 We had a great dinner over poutine (The french-Canadian influence is all over in Vermont due to its code proximity to Montreal) and vegan crepe at the Skinny pancake, a very popular joint amongst the college-goers.